gemini3d/gemini3d/README.md

 These are projects in progress involved GEMINI, you are encouraged to email M. Zettergren for more info if you have interest in using or collaborating on these so that we can efficiently combine efforts and avoid duplicative work.

 * Resolved potential solutions - decimate parallel grid down to Farley mapping scale for perp resolution then so the solve on that coarse grid then interpolate back up to original grid.
-I've had luck with MUMPS solves in reasonable time up to 300 x 300 x 15 grid points which is probably enough to do something interesting with appropriate periodic and lagrangian grids (moving at E x B).
+I've had luck with MUMPS solves in reasonable time up to 300 x 300 x 15 grid points which is probably enough to do something interesting with appropriate periodic and Lagrangian grids (moving at E x B).
 * Diamagnetic drift and perpendicular ambipolar fields - necessary for the smallest scales, e.g. less than 100 m
 * Inclusion of suprathermal electron transport model for better specification of currents and ionization rates (G. Grubbs)
 * Need to add option for true coordinates to be used in the computations of magnetic perturbations (instead of flattened-out spherical)

 ## Standard and style

-GEMINI3D is Fortran 2018 compliant and uses two-space indents throughout (to accommodate the many, deeply nested loops).
+GEMINI3D is Fortran 2008 compliant and uses two-space indents throughout (to accommodate the many, deeply nested loops).
 If you modify the source code and plan to push back to the repository please *do not* use tabs.

 ## To build and run GEMINI3D:

     make clean
-    make all
+    make
-    mpirun -np <number of processors>  ./gemini_mumps <input config file> <output directory>
+    mpirun -np <number of processors>  ./gemini <input config file> <output directory>

 for example:

-    mpirun -np 4 ./gemini ./initialize/2Dtest/config.ini ~/simulations/2Dtest/
+    mpirun -np 4 ./gemini initialize/2Dtest/config.ini ../simulations/2Dtest/

-Note that the output *base* directory must already exist (‘simulations’ in previous example).
+Note that the output *base* directory must already exist (`../simulations` in previous example).
 The source code consists of about ten module source files encapsulating various functionalities used in the model.
 A diagram all of the modules and their function is shown in figure 1; a list of module dependencies can also be found in the Makefile source.

 ![Figure 1](doc/figure1.png)